-The Beacon Club has three part-time staff.
+The Beacon Club has four part-time staff and is supported by community volunteers who generously donate their time to keep the Beacon Club operating.
 We are a registered non-profit society operated by a volunteer board of directors, which is comprised of half club members and half community members.
-Member range in age from 19 to 80+.
+Members range in age from 19 to 80+.

-The members can communicate with friends and family far and wide via the Internet on the two computers we provide for their use at the clubhouse.
-They also research job and business opportunities, write resumes and articles for the clubs newsletter, look up recipes, listen to music and read the news.
+The members can communicate with friends and family far and wide or check out videos on YouTube via the Internet on the computer we provide for their use at the clubhouse.